luc-debug/my-vue-app/README.md

-# My Vite + Vue.js  Starter Project
+# My Vue.js Starter Project

 This repository contains a simple starter project designed to facilitate my learning journey with Vue.js.
 Serving as a playground, it doesn't aim for a specific goal or application, but rather offers a space to explore, experiment, and grow my skills in Vue.js.
 ## What's included?